Digital Photography Tips, Tutorials and Resources

 Do you want to blur the edges in your image?
 Sometimes you may want to edit a portrait so that the edges blend to white or a transparent background.
 In this article, we will show you how to blur edges in Photoshop.

+Of course, you’ll need to download the latest version of Photoshop so that you can follow along with this tutorial.
 If you don’t have it yet, you can get Photoshop from Adobe’s site here.

 Blur Edges Using Photoshop Feather Selection